Over 25 years working with myself and others, I understand one huge obstacle to achieving goals: We don’t begin correctly.

 A mind map is a tool used to visually outline information, especially bulky or complex concepts, in a simple and understandable manner.
 Mind maps help you quickly identify and grasp the structure of a given topic, enabling you to gain valuable insights at a glance.

-I recently asked an iNLP Center staff member, Hannah, to review the IQ Matrix Goal Setting Process mind map.
+I recently asked an iNLP Center staff member, Hannah, who is training in Neuro-Linguistic Programming, to review the IQ Matrix Goal Setting Process mind map.

 Disclaimer: FYI this review is NOT an affiliate marketing effort and no compensation has been received for it.
 The iNLP Center purchased the mind map in question.
 As a blogger, I am always looking for new and valuable ways to grow and develop.
 This is one of those tools I consider worth mentioning.